-Checking your own business credit score is an obvious step for many, it can open doors to affordable finance, better terms, or winning new business.
-But did you know that the credit scores of other companies can also affect you?
+Checking your own business credit score is an obvious step for many businesses.
+It can open doors to affordable finance, better terms, or winning new business.
+But did you know that the credit scores of other companies can also affect you and that you can check them before they impact your business?

-Why should I credit check the companies I work with?
+Why is it important to credit check the companies you work with?

 How can you credit check a company?

-When reviewing a company's credit profile, look out for these red flags that may indicate financial instability or unreliability:
+When reviewing a company's credit profile, look out for the following red flags that may indicate financial instability or unreliability:

 Frequent late payments or default